sergiusens/snappy-docs/reference/channels.md

        $ snap install my-app --channel=1.0/beta

-* Installing "my-app" from the fix-for-bug123 branch on top of the "stable" level of the "latest" track:
+* Installing "my-app" from the fix-for-bug123 branch of the "stable" level of the "latest" track:

   Channel syntax: `latest/stable/fix-for-bug123`